Having to deal with a PR crisis is never a happy event. Especially if you don’t have a designed plan on how to put out PR fires.

 In the age where it takes a second for something to become viral, the best time to respond to a negative brand mention is – as soon as possible.
 Real-time alerts give you the opportunity to keep the situation under control.

 With real-time alerts on, you get a notification to your email or your phone whenever your keyword is mentioned somewhere online.
+These are called Smart Alerts in Determ and they keep you in the loop on anything going on around your brand.
 This means that you can easily track your press releases and see their immediate influence.
 This way you can determine which media actually bring the promised results, and which collaborations you should maybe rethink.
 Not to mention the fact that you can respond immediately to comments on forums and social media the second you’re mentioned somewhere and turn a possible negative experience into a genuine customer experience success.

 Like that time when British Airways flew a lost teddy bear back home.
 After a boy left his beloved toy on board, his mom did what every mom probably would – she tried to look for it via social media.
 BA noted the story, found the teddy bear and sent it back home to the kid.
 Not to mention the fact that they created an amazing social media story, documenting the bear’s journey and posting about it.
 Talking about amazing customer experience!